advance100/doc_webpack/webpack-options.md

 Prefixing `@`, `#` or `#@` will enforce a pragma style.
 (0.11)

-## `hot`

-Enables Hot Module Replacement.
-(This requires records data if not in dev-server mode, `recordsPath`)

-Generates Hot Update Chunks of each chunk in the records.
-It also enables the [API](https://github.com/webpack/docs/wiki/hot-code-replacement).

 ## `node`

 Include polyfills or mocks for various node stuff: